Table of Contents

-Diapers and Wipes (Depending on Hospital): I thought that I was going to have ample diapers and wipes, but I was given next to nothing.
-I am in Toronto, Canada so this will vary by location and hospital.
-I would call the hospital beforehand to figure out what the diapers/wipes situation is.
-If your hospital doesn’t provide the essentials, then bring a small pack of newborn diapers and a pack of sensitive wipes.
+Diapers and Wipes (Depending on Hospital): If your hospital doesn’t provide the essentials, then bring a small pack of newborn diapers and a pack of sensitive wipes.
 I love Pampers Pure diapers.
 These are the only diapers that Leo hasn’t reacted to, and they are super absorbent.
 I highly recommend them to every new mom.

-Baby Vaseline: My hospital did not provide Vaseline, so it’s best to call and find out if your hospital will.
-Baby’s first poop (meconium) can be very sticky and sometimes difficult to wipe off.
+Baby Vaseline: Baby’s first poop (meconium) can be very sticky and sometimes difficult to wipe off.
 Baby Vaseline is mild and suitable for sensitive skin.
 It is safe to use for wiping and creates a bit of extra protection on your little’s bottom.

 HOSPITAL BAG CHECKLIST FOR DAD